ThiagoPanini/sparksnake/docs/mkdocs/index.md

 ## Overview

-The *sparksnake* library provides a set of tools to enhance the development of Spark applications, specially if they are meant to be deployed and used in AWS services, such as Glue and EMR.
+The *sparksnake* is a Python library that provides a set of tools to enhance the development of Spark applications.
+From beginners to experienced users, everyone who uses Spark in a local environment or even in a cloud provider can enjoy *sparksnake's* features and take the development of their applications to the next level!

-- Have you ever wanted to improve your Spark code with log messages and exception handling?
+- Have you ever wanted to use pre built functions for common Spark operations?
-- Have you ever wanted to go in a deep dive in AWS services with Spark but you got stuck setting up your code?
+- Have you ever wanted to deep dive into AWS services like Glue and EMR but got stuck on how to set up the service?
 - Have you ever wanted to optimize your 1k+ lines of Spark code deployed on AWS?

 ✨ Try *sparksnake*!